If you’re wondering how to write website content, then you’ve probably already dabbled a little and realized that it’s harder than it looks.

 If you’re saying all sorts of beautiful, wonderful, glorious things to leads to get them in the door, but the emails you send them once they become a customer are atrocious, you’re going to lose them.

 If you sound nice and charitable and giving on your website and answer the phone with an angry edge in your voice, you’re going to lose them.

-It’s critical that all your communications with your customers—everything from a social media post or a tech-support chat to an automated email drip, a phone call, or even an in-person conversation—it’s critical that all of this is approached from a customer-centric viewpoint while still aligning with your actions.
+It’s critical that all your communications with your customers — everything from a social media post or a tech-support chat to an automated email drip, a phone call, or even an in-person conversation — are approached from a customer-centric viewpoint.

 The key is to be consistent.
 When you have inconsistent messaging, customers get confused.
 Consistent, clear messaging that puts them first is the most effective means of getting them to make a purchase.